vaughanknouse/vaughan-portfolio/README.md

 ## Description <!-- omit in toc -->

-A portfolio built with HTML, CSS, and Bootstrap showcasing my work as a Full-Stack Web Developer, featuring projects built with modern web technologies, a responsive design, and a user-friendly interface.
+A portfolio built with HTML, CSS, Bootstrap, and JavaScript showcasing my work as a Full-Stack Web Developer, featuring projects built with modern web technologies, a responsive design, and a user-friendly interface.

 This portfolio website is designed to give an in-depth look at my skills, experience, and past projects.
 The site is structured with a clean, modern aesthetic, featuring a responsive design to provide an optimal viewing experience across various devices.
 Each section of the website provides valuable information for prospective clients, collaborators, or employers, showcasing my skills in front-end and back-end development, my proficiency with development tools, and my experience in the healthcare sector.